Python-Nairobi/pynbo-blog/content/pypy-joannah-nanjekye.md

 <p> Windows </p>

-There is rich [Documentation](http://pypy.org/download.html) on installation.
+There is rich [Documentation](http://pypy.org/download.html) on installation for windows.

 # Check these out for more pypy inspiration